-I don’t eat squash often enough, although I’ve always loved the way it tastes.
-Beginning in October early winter squash is in abundance.
-They’re in all shapes and sizes, each tasting delightfully delectable.
+Squash is in abundance during the fall.
+You can find it in all shapes and sizes, each tasting delightfully delectable.
 Delicata Squash is grown at the beginning of summer and is ready to pick within 80 – 100 days.
+There are so many ways to serve it but I was inspired to create this recipe using gouda cheese and fresh thyme.

-Enjoy my Delicata Squash with Gouda Cheese recipe below!
+Delicata Squash with Gouda Cheese

 - 1 Delicata Squash